AMWA-TV/info-004/README.md

 ### What does it do?

--   DNS-DS provides a simple and flexible method to discover NMOS RDS Services.
+-  DNS Service Discovery (DNS-SD) provides a simple and flexible method to discover NMOS Registration and Discovery Server (RDS) Services.

 ### Why does it matter?

 - The NMOS RDS provides all information about NMOS nodes, devices, APIs.
 It must be located in order for a NNMOS component to register itself for discovery by other NMOS components or for discovering other NMOS components on a network.